DJDanl/cpp-docs.pt-br/docs/parallel/concrt/reference/concurrent-unordered-multiset-class.md

 ### <a name="parameters"></a>Parâmetros
  `_Where`
- A posição do iterador para apagar do.
+ A posição do iterador qual apagar.

  `first`
  `last`